top of page

 • Seniors may pull rank and use up available air time.

-Your first and continuing job becomes to clarify and seek coherent guidance, maintaining professionalism, while taking direct or indirect action when the process requires it.
+Your first and continuing job becomes to clarify and seek coherent guidance, maintaining professionalism while taking direct or indirect action when the process requires it.

+Not all the “shadow specifics” apply consistently or to the same degree in all situations.
+If you’re lucky, you may not ever meet some of them.
 As you strengthen your facilitation skills, you will be better able to anticipate some of the shadow tasks.
 You’ll see the outline of what’s coming before it materializes, be able to head off the higher risk ones and be as prepared as possible to deal professionally with the unexpected.

 The defined facilitation job - TOR elements you’ll recognize